sumnerevans/sumnerevans.com/content/posts/travel/2023-amsterdam-retreat/amsterdam-day1/index.md

 restaurant where we got a fantastic platter full of fish of all kinds.
 The most unique fish was the fillets of swordfish.
 I enjoyed it very much.

-{{< figure
-      src="../retreat/images/fish.jpg"
-      link="../retreat/images/fish.jpg"
-      target="_blank"
+{{<figure
+  src="images/fish.jpg"
   title="A fantastic platter of all kinds of fish" caption="We couldn't really read the menu, so we just ordered the thing that looked like it said *platter for four*.
 We were not disappointed."
 >}}

 ---------